pingish/GrokSharp/Readme.md

 ## Usage

 ### Instantiating a GrokClient
+The `GrokClient` is constructed by injecting an `HttpClient`.
+This `HttpClient` needs to have a bearer token that is the API key gotten from xAI.

 ```csharp
 string xAI_API_KEY; // your xAI API Key from https://console.x.ai
 var http = new HttpClient(); // create new HttpClient